pereznetworks/My-Tic-Tac-Toe-Game/README.md

               for the possible win or block targets only.

-              I could also, add code so the computer player 'learns'. by saving the state of the winRowsProgress table at the end of each game, lose or win.
+              I could also, add code so the computer player 'learns'. by saving the state of the gameBoardState table at the end of each game, lose or win.

                Then add code to analyze the game...